Pharmacy quality and safety

 Pharmacy quality is more than a certificate or cold pack

 A safer online peptide program treats pharmacy sourcing as part of medical care.
-The process should connect the patient, prescriber, pharmacy, label, storage instructions, refill timing, and side-effect follow-up.
-A certificate, product photo, or refrigerated shipment does not replace clinician evaluation or clear pharmacy accountability.
+The process should connect the patient, prescriber, pharmacy or manufacturer channel, label, storage instructions, refill timing, payment boundaries, and side-effect follow-up.
+A certificate, product photo, low advertised price, or refrigerated shipment does not replace clinician evaluation or clear pharmacy accountability.

 • Ask who reviewed the intake, which product pathway is being discussed, and which pharmacy or manufacturer channel dispenses if treatment is prescribed.

-• For Peptide12-listed options such as semaglutide, tirzepatide, sermorelin, PT-141, NAD+, glutathione, GHK-Cu, and methylene blue, pharmacy questions should be product-specific rather than generic.
+• For Peptide12-listed options such as compounded semaglutide, compounded tirzepatide, Wegovy, Ozempic, Zepbound, Mounjaro, sermorelin, PT-141, NAD+, glutathione, GHK-Cu, and methylene blue, pharmacy questions should be product-specific rather than generic.

-• Avoid no-prescription checkout flows, research-use products marketed for people, and sellers that make pharmacy sourcing hard to verify before payment.
+• Avoid no-prescription checkout flows, research-use products marketed for people, hidden pharmacy sourcing, pressure bundles, and sellers that make payment feel like medical approval before review.

 Compounding language